FerrinThreatt/SchoolNotesSpring22/index.md

 ## Core Concepts

 ### Encapsulation
-- Grouping related data operations together
+-Grouping related data operations together
-- We do this with classes and objects
+-We do this with classes and objects
-   - State
-   - Methods
+   -State
+   -Methods
-- Doing this allows us to keep our data in sync
+-Doing this allows us to keep our data in sync

 ---

 ### Information Hiding
--Information Hiding and Encapsulation are often confused as the same thing, but they are different
-- Information Hiding is how we control access to encapsulated data and operations.
+-Information Hiding and Encapsulation are often confused as the same thing, but they are different -Information Hiding is how we control access to encapsulated data and operations.
 (Basically we don't want people knowing our code)
-    - Done by using visibility settings
+    -Done by using visibility settings
 		- `public`
 		- `private`
 		- `package private`